vossi1/Apple1-2519-replacement/readme.md

     Apple1 2519-Replacement

-    - DON't install the 6x 7.5K resistors on the Apple1 board!
+    - DON't install the 6x 7.5K resistors on the Apple1 board! (they overload the cmos outputs)
     - pcb is for narrow HEF4557BT (available in e.g. China)
     - the 3mm Power LED1 is optional (R1 resistor)
     - bottom LED2 is optional (R2 resistor)